AdaCompNUS/moped/README.md

 + Choose representative analytical and data-driven models and conduct a comprehensive study on their performance using a richer set of evaluation metrics.
 + Evaluate the  prediction models for driving performance in a high-fidelity driving simulator.
-+ Evaluate the prediction models using both real-world datasets, e.g., ArgoVerse, and a real-time driving simulator, e,g, SUMMIT, to compare performance in “canned” and interactive settings.
++ Evaluate the prediction models using both real-world datasets, e.g., [ArgoVerse](https://www.argoverse.org), and a real-time driving simulator, e,g, SUMMIT, to compare performance in “canned” and interactive settings.
 + Propose new ideas to improve the prediction and planning methods for autonomous driving.

 The expected duration of the project is **3 months**, which may be extended based on mutual agreement.
 You may participate either on-site or remotely.

 ## Contact Us

-You are invited to submit the application along with your CV by emailing to [moped](mailto:moped_adacomp@googlegroups.com).
+You are invited to submit the application along with your resume by emailing to [moped](mailto:moped_adacomp@googlegroups.com).
+We expect you to have
+- some basic knowledge in machine learning and prediction models
+- strong software engineering skills
 Look forward to working with you on the exciting research!